ykmyk/Projects-in-university-years/README.md

 # Projects-in-university-years

+Hello!
+I am Yuka Miyake, 3rd year Japanese student in Charles University in Czech republic, majoring computer science.

+Here is what I have done in my school years.

+Thank you for your time taking at my repository!

 ## /courseAssignment
 In this respository, I stored the code I have wrote during my semester as an assignment.
 It has following subrepository